daz4126/Nanny-State/README.md

 ## What Is NANNY STATE?

-NANNY STATE is comprised of 3 interdependent parts:
+NANNY STATE uses a one-way data flow model comprised of 3 interdependent parts:

 * **State** - usually an object that stores all the app data
 * **View** -  a function that returns a string of HTML based on the current state